TencentPretrain: A Scalable and Flexible Toolkit for Pre-training Models of Different Modalities: Related Work

 In addition to the sharing of modules, several works have recently shown the feasibility of using the same pre-trained weight to handle different modalities simultaneously.
 For example, ERNIE-ViLG \cite{zhang2021ernie} and Talk2Face \cite{li2022talk2face} exploit prefix language model to achieve bi-directional text-and-image generation.
 PolyViT uses a single transformer model for image, video and audio classification \cite{likhosherstov2021polyvit}.

-It can be seen that homogeneity trend of pre-training models is becoming obvious, from sharing modules, to using the same network and parameters.
+It can be seen that the trend towards homogeneity of pre-training models is becoming obvious, from sharing modules, to using the same network and parameters.
 This inspires us to build a unified framework that can implement various pre-training models efficiently.